lawrennd/old_talks/_datasets/includes/kepler-lightcurve-data.md

 \notes{We can plot the first few stars for visualization.}

 \setupplotcode{import matplotlib.pyplot as plt
-import mlai.plot as plot
+import mlai
-import mlai.mlai as ma}
+import mlai.plot as plot}

 \plotcode{num_stars_plot = 3
 count = 0